borkdude/jet/README.md

      transformation function is `keyword` unless you provide your own.
    - `-p`, `--pretty`: if present, pretty-prints JSON and EDN output.
    - `--edn-reader-opts`: options passed to the EDN reader.
-   - `-f`, `--func`: a single-arg Clojure function that transforms input.
+   - `-f`, `--func`: a single-arg Clojure function, or a path to a file that contains a function, that transforms input.
    - `-q`, `--query`: given a jet-lang query, transforms input.
 See [jet-lang docs](doc/query.md).
    - `-c`, `--collect`: given separate values, collects them in a vector.
    - `-v`, `--version`: if present, prints current version of `jet` and exits.